prismskylabs/pycounters/docs/source/moving_parts.rst

     will give you the average rate of cache hits.
     Value events can be reported by using the :func:`report_value` function.

+.. note:: There is no special way in PyCounters to create new event it is enough, to create a counter listening to that event.

 .. _counters:

 --------------------